-With the global financial services industry continuing to be the target of choice for cybercriminals and facing a range of threats, it has become a ‘one-stop-shop’ for the perpetrators.
-That’s because it provides the essential funding the black economy and underworld want, as they can steal sensitive data to use to open fake accounts and lines of credit they need for survival.
+With the financial industry continuing to be the target of choice for cybercriminals and facing a range of threats, it has become a ‘one-stop-shop’ for the perpetrators.
+That’s because it provides the essential funding the black-market underworld require.
+They follow a path of stealing sensitive data to open fake accounts and lines of credit needed for survival.

-So in this blog post we’re going to take a closer look at the cybersecurity threats the financial services sector faces.
-Read on and below you’ll discover:
+So, in this blog post we’re going to take a closer look at the cybersecurity threats the financial services sector faces and why.
+Read on for the following points:

-- Why financial services is a top target for cyberattack and where do the threats come from?
+- Why is the financial services sector a top target for cyberattacks and where do the threats come from?

 - What motivates financial services cyberattacks?

-- You can’t afford to take your eye of the tried and tested threats
+- You can’t afford to take your eye off the tried and tested threats

 - So should you be worried?